How to Use Git for WordPress Development

-There’s been a lot of noise about Git in the WordPress community lately thanks to the development of Git-powered tools likes VersionPress, WP Pusher, Revisr, and Gitium.
+There’s been a lot of noise about Git in the WordPress community lately thanks to the development of Git-powered tools like VersionPress, WP Pusher, Revisr, and Gitium.
 Like many other WordPress professionals, I’m a freelancer working primarily on an independent basis and I’ve never had to embrace version control.
 However, all of the Git noise as-of-late has led me to a realization: My Git skills need some attention.

-Maybe, like me, you’re one of the many WordPress freelancers and developers who hasn’t yet fully embraced Git or another version control system.
-Maybe you’re part of small development team that has realized you need a better way to keep track of your collaborative projects.
+Maybe, like me, you’re one of the many WordPress freelancers and developers who haven’t yet fully embraced Git or another version control system.
+Maybe you’re part of a small development team that has realized you need a better way to keep track of your collaborative projects.
 Or maybe you’re studying WordPress development and want to learn Git, because at this point version control expertise is a skill expected out of every professional developer.

 I’ve researched how Git is being used by experienced WordPress developers and the tools available to make it easier to pair Git and WordPress.
 In this article, I’ll share what I’ve learned, and point out resources you can use to get started with Git for WordPress.

 Continue reading, or jump ahead using these links: